As an Amazon Associate, I earn from qualifying purchases.

-Save time and money by making Roasted Frozen Broccoli part of your weekly dinner rotation.
-It’s so easy to whip up this crispy broccoli for a fast and healthy side dish.
+Save time and money by making roasted frozen broccoli a part of your weekly dinner rotation.
+It’s so easy to whip up this crispy oven-roasted broccoli for a fast and tasty side dish.

 - Fully preheat the oven.
 It is so tempting to start cooking the broccoli while the oven is preheating, but doing so will give you soft and mushy (smushy) broccoli instead of perfectly roasted veg.

-- Preheat the pan and oil.
-After the pan has preheated, add some of the oil to the pan and stick it back in the oven for 2 minutes.
-A hot pan and hot oil will give the broccoli a jump start on the roasting process.
+- Preheat the sheet pan.
+Place the sheet pan in the oven while the oven is preheating.
+A hot pan will give the broccoli a jump start on the roasting process.

-- Don’t crowd the pan!
+- Don’t crowd the sheet pan!
 Give the broccoli plenty of space to roast.
-Too much veg all smushed together will cause the water to steam instead of evaporating.
+Too much veg all smushed together will cause the water in the frozen broccoli to steam instead of evaporate.
 Steaming = mushy vegetables.
-Try using two or even three pans if you want to roast larger batches.
+Try using two or even three sheet pans if you want to roast larger batches.

 Instructions

-- Preheat oven to 435 degrees F. Place the pan in the oven while it preheats.
+- Preheat oven to 435˚F. Place the pan in the oven while it preheats.

 Notes